Advertisement

 What Financial Aid Covers

-• Books and personal expenses — included in the financial aid calculation
+• Books and personal expenses

 Yale’s financial aid is calculated individually for every student based on their family’s specific financial circumstances.
 Families with annual incomes below approximately $75,000 typically contribute nothing toward Yale’s cost of attendance.
 Families with higher incomes contribute on a sliding scale, with contributions calculated as a percentage of income above the threshold.
-For international students from countries where family incomes are modest relative to U.S. standards, the formula often results in very low or zero expected contributions.

 Quick Tip

 Yale’s need-blind admissions policy for international students means you should never self-select out of applying because you think your family cannot afford Yale.
 Apply first.
 If you are admitted, Yale’s financial aid office will calculate your family’s expected contribution based on honest financial documentation from your home country.
-For families with modest incomes — even by the standards of developing countries — the result can be a full grant covering every cost of attendance.
+For families with modest incomes, even by the standards of developing countries, the result can be a full grant covering every cost of attendance.
 Use Yale’s online net price calculator to get an early estimate before you apply.

 Eligibility Requirements